Top 10 Tips To Limit Chronic Inflammation

 • Meditate and remember that a deep breath will slow your pulse.

 To optimize a healthy system, several factors work together to keep the body running without the glitches caused by chronic inflammation.
 None of them alone is a magic bullet, so try adding them in one, by one.
-Remove the dietary and environmental stressors that initiate inflammation, make healthy food swaps to sustain a happy gut, practice self-care, like meditation, help de-stress by getting your blood pumping through exercise, and make sleeping soundly a priority.
+Remove the dietary and environmental stressors that initiate inflammation, make simple, healthy food swaps to sustain a happy gut, practice self-care, like meditation, help de-stress by getting your blood pumping through exercise, and make sleeping soundly a priority.

 Sources: